atulkumar1907/Tic-Tac-Toe/README.md

-# Toggle_Switch
+# Tic Tac Toe

-A Simple Toggle Switch made using HTML, Vanilla CSS
+A Simple ic Tac Toe made using HTML, CSS and javaScript